Dr. Michael Frandsen - Presidential Bio

 Michael FrandsenMike Frandsen was unanimously elected the 15th president of Wittenberg University on Feb.
 10, 2017.
 His tenure officially began July 1, 2017.

 Frandsen came to Wittenberg from Oberlin College where he served as vice president for finance and administration.
-In addition to overseeing finance and accounting, facilities, human resources, information technology, and investments at Oberlin, Frandsen served on the strategic planning steering committee and the enrollment management team.
+Concurrent with overseeing finance and accounting, facilities, human resources, information technology, and investments at Oberlin, Frandsen served on the strategic planning steering committee and the enrollment management team.
 During his tenure, Oberlin undertook several major construction projects, including the Peter B. Lewis Gateway Center, a mixed-use facility that will receive LEED Platinum certification.

 Prior to joining Oberlin in 2014, Frandsen spent 10 years at Albion College in Michigan, where he held four different roles.
 Initially a faculty member in economics and management, he went on to serve as director of the Gerstacker Institute for Business and Management, an honors business program.
 In 2009, he joined the senior leadership team as vice president for finance and administration.
 For his final year at Albion, 2013-14, Frandsen was interim president.